A general nonlinear characterization of stochastic incompleteness: Introduction

 \end{itemize}

 \end{oss}

 As an immediate consequence of Theorem \ref{teo-ell}, we can infer the following.

 \begin{cor} Let $ M $ be a noncompact Riemannian manifold.
-Assume that the nonlinear elliptic equation \eqref{eqe} admits a nonnegative, nontrivial, bounded solution for some $ \psi \in \mathfrak{C} $.
-Then it admits a nonnegative, nontrivial, bounded solution for all $ \psi \in \mathfrak{C} $. \end{cor}
+Assume that the nonlinear elliptic equation \eqref{eqe} admits a nonnegative, nontrivial, bounded subsolution for some $ \psi \in \mathfrak{C}^+ $.
+Then it admits infinitely many nonnegative, nontrivial, bounded solutions for all $ \psi \in \mathfrak{C}^+ $. \end{cor}

-Furthermore, mostly as a consequence of the method of proof, we have an additional corollary regarding the number of nontrivial solutions.

-\begin{cor} Let $ M $ be a noncompact Riemannian manifold.
-Let $ \psi \in \mathfrak{C} $.
-Assume that the nonlinear elliptic equation \eqref{eqe} admits a nonnegative, nontrivial, bounded solution.
-Then it admits infinitely many nonnegative bounded solutions. \end{cor}

-Still by means of our techniques, we are able to generalize a remarkable result from \cite{PRS}.
+With similar methods of proof, we are also able to establish a generalized version of Theorem \ref{teo-ell}, where positivity and monotonicity can be relaxed.